ddfv/docsite/docs/guide/directory-structure.md

 └── package.json
 ```

-You can have reference via [dvan-example](https://github.com/dvanjs/dvan-example)
+You can have reference via [dvan-example](https://github.com/dvanjs/dvan-example) directly.